 Google’s advertising network is much larger than social media, allowing you to reach a broader audience.
 Generally speaking, the more eyes you can target the better results you can expect from a marketing campaign.

-Google is also expanding into the PPL (pay-per-lead) market with their Google Local Service Ads for painters.
-Unlike shared lead sites like Angi, Google LSAs are exclusive leads for your business.
+Google is also expanding into the PPL (pay-per-lead) market with their Google Local Services Ads for painters.
+Unlike shared lead sites like Angi, LSAs generate exclusive leads for your painting business.

 Google Analytics Reporting